History of the Jews in Morocco: Under the Marinids

-The native Jewish community in Morocco had shrunken, having been possibly massacred.
+The native Jewish community in Morocco had shrunk, having been possibly massacred.
 However, this narrative is disputed because no Jewish source from before the nineteenth century makes any mention of a massacre.
 Furthermore, as there is documentation of a thriving Jewish community in Fez in the 1470s, Garcia-Arena is skeptical that there was any pogrom against the Jews at all.
 The Moroccan Jewry began to recover from the events of 1465 under the Wattasid dynasty, a ruling group of Zenata Berbers which had gained control during the fall of the Marinid in 1472.

-The Spanish Expulsion of the Jews
+Spanish Expulsion of the Jews

 By 1249, the Spanish Reconquista had concluded its main phase.
-During the murderous scenes enacted in 1391 in Spain, Spanish-controlled Seville, and Majorca, Sephardi Jews from Spain migrated to North Africa in order to escape persecution.
+During the murderous scenes enacted in 1391 in Spain, Spanish-controlled Seville, and Mallorca, Sephardi Jews from Spain migrated to North Africa in order to escape persecution.
 As Spanish military forces advanced into Málaga and Granada, many Jews from these regions sought refuge in Morocco and Algiers.

 A hundred years later, in 1492, King Ferdinand II of Aragon and Queen Isabella I of Castile issued the Alhambra Decree - an edict ordering the expulsion of practicing Jews from Spain.
 Consequently, the Jews were driven from Spain, and later from Portugal in 1496 following a similar decree by King Manuel I of Portugal.
 The sudden inroad of Jews into Morocco and the whole of North Africa was then repeated on a much larger scale.

 The Jewish community in Morocco then swelled with the waves of refugees arriving from Spain and Portugal after 1492, increasing the cultural and economic power of the Moroccan Jewish community considerably.
 Incoming Sephardi Jews tended to be economically better off than their native counterparts, bringing with them specific ideas of culture shaped by centuries of life on the Iberian Peninsula.
 As a result, the Sephardic scholarly mercantile elite were quick to dominate Jewish communal life in Morocco.
 A number of natives from Fez fled to Spain over the course of the fifteenth century and returned to Fez following 1492, acting as a unique bridge between the native Jews of Morocco and the newly arrived Sephardim.
 Among this group, the most outstanding representatives were the Ibn Danan family.
 Fleeing from Fez in either 1438 or 1465, the Ibn Danans settled in Granada where Rabbi Moses Maimon Ibn Danan and his son Saadiah achieved fame as scholars.
 Saadiah returned to Fez after the Spanish expulsion and served as a spiritual guide for other exiles, whilst identifying himself with the native Jews.
 The Ibn Danan family was among the intellectual and financial elite of Fez for centuries, creating alliances across Sephardi families and maintaining a prominent synagogue in Fez.